-- Robots capable of manipulating delicate objects
+- Robots able to manipulate delicate objects

 - Improved control systems for soft robotics